All information you need to know before traveling to Pattaya

 Yes!
 Pattaya is open for everyone, so you can visit Pattaya easily.
 Tourism has started to speed up recently and most bars, restaurants and nightclubs are open.
+It’s not yet as busy as before the pandemic, so you can enjoy lower prices everywhere.
+Having said that, you will enjoy, everything is open and the city is bustling as ever.

 Travel restrictions to Thailand eased a lot.
 It is now easy to visit the land of smiles.